HTTP-RPC/Kilo/README.md

 ```

 ## TemplateEncoder
 The `TemplateEncoder` class transforms an object hierarchy into an output format using a [template document](template-reference.md).
-Template syntax is based loosely on the [Mustache](https://mustache.github.io) format and supports most Mustache features.
+Template syntax is based loosely on the [Mustache](https://mustache.github.io) specification and supports most Mustache features.

 `TemplateEncoder` provides the following constructors: